mirzaakhena/gogen/README.md

 # Gogen

-Helping generate your boiler structure and boiler plate code based on clean architecure
+Helping generate your boiler plate and code structure based on clean architecure.

 ## Step by step to working with gogen